 Our staff brands the Scottsdale area as a world-class destination through advertisements, campaigns, social media and a variety of marketing and sales tactics.
 We work with meeting planners from all over the world to book their business in Scottsdale.
 We spread the word about the great things in Scottsdale by garnering media coverage both nationally and internationally.
 Plus, we teach travel agents how to sell our destination to their clients and work to get Scottsdale information in brochures and promotions.

-Our primary funding comes from bed-tax revenue collected by Scottsdale resorts and hotels and passed along to the City of Scottsdale.
-Half of the City’s bed tax is allocated to Experience Scottsdale for destination marketing initiatives.
-The remaining bed-tax revenue is used for tourism-related capital projects, special events and more by the City of Scottsdale.
-The City’s contract with Experience Scottsdale is overseen by the City’s Tourism & Events Department and the Tourism Development Commission.
+Our primary funding comes from bed-tax revenue collected by Scottsdale resorts and hotels, as well as other transient non-hotel lodging, such as short-term rentals.
+This revenue is passed along to the City of Scottsdale.
+Half of the City’s bed tax is allocated to destination promotion, with the majority used to fund a contract with Experience Scottsdale for destination marketing initiatives.

 Another public funding source is the State of Arizona, via Proposition 302, in which Maricopa County hotel operators and rental car companies collect and pass along an additional tax to the state that is then split and invested into numerous projects.